 |Total ESG score||21.48|

 |Total ESG percentile||39.22|

 |Level of controversy||3|

-International Paper Company operates as a paper and packaging company primarily in United States, the Middle East, Europe, Africa, Pacific Rim, Asia, and rest of the Americas.
-It operates through three segments: Industrial Packaging, Global Cellulose Fibers, and Printing Papers.
-The Industrial Packaging segment manufactures containerboards, including linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.
-The Global Cellulose Fibers segment provides fluff, market, and specialty pulps that are used in absorbent hygiene products, such as baby diapers, feminine care, adult incontinence, and other non-woven products; tissue and paper products; and non-absorbent end applications, including textiles, filtration, construction material, paints and coatings, reinforced plastics, and other applications.
-The Printing Papers segment produces printing and writing papers, such as uncoated papers for end-use applications comprising brochures, pamphlets, greeting cards, books, annual reports, and direct mail, as well as envelopes, tablets, business forms, and file folders.
-It sells its uncoated papers under the Hammermill, Springhill, Williamsburg, Postmark, Accent, Great White, Chamex, Ballet, Rey, Pol, and Svetocopy brands.
-The company sells its products directly to end users and converters, as well as through agents, resellers, and paper distributors.
-International Paper Company was founded in 1898 and is headquartered in Memphis, Tennessee.
+International Paper Company produces renewable fiber-based packaging and pulp products in North America, Latin America, Europe, and North Africa.
+It operates through Industrial Packaging and Global Cellulose Fibers segment.
+The company's Industrial Packaging segment manufactures containerboards, including linerboard, medium, whitetop, recycled linerboard, recycled medium, and saturating kraft.
+Its Global Cellulose Fibers segment provides fluff, market, and specialty pulps that are used in absorbent hygiene products, such as baby diapers, feminine care, adult incontinence, and other non-woven products; tissue and paper products; and non-absorbent end applications, including textiles, filtration, construction material, paints and coatings applications.
+In addition, it sells its products directly to end users and converters, as well as through agents, resellers, and distributors.
+The company was founded in 1898 and is headquartered in Memphis, Tennessee.